Alfresco/Aikau/tutorial/chapters/Tutorial4.md

 ...and click on the button marked “Clear Dependency Caches”.

-**IMPORTANT: Each time you make a change to a JavaScript, CSS, HTML or properties file related to a widget or service you will need to clear the caches in order to see the change without restarting the server.**
+**IMPORTANT: Each time you make a change to a JavaScript, CSS, HTML or properties file related to a widget or service you will need to clear the caches in order to see the change without restarting the server.
+More information on Aikau caching can be found [here](./ClearingDependencyCaches.md)**

 Now refresh the page and amongst all the logging will be the output from the HelloWorld widget….. hard to find wasn’t it?